bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_CommunicationsApplianceTypeModem/Documentation.md

-Properties in the property set are defined for the modem type of communications appliance.
+Properties common to a modem.
+This property set is applied to a type or occurrence of _IfcCommunicationsAppliance_ with predefined type of MODEM.